-The orginal 1987 Report prepared by the World Comission on Environment and Development is a big document (over 300 pages), so I do not advise you to read it all right away.
+The original 1987 Report prepared by the World Commission on Environment and Development is a big document (over 300 pages), so I do not advise you to read it all right away.
 The following reading (about 16 pages) is Chapter 2 of the report, which talks specifically about the concept of sustainable development.
-So some of the terms, definitions, and perspectives outlined there will be especially useful for our further work and discussions in this course.
-So here is your first reading assignment:
+So, some of the terms, definitions, and perspectives outlined there will be especially useful for our further work and discussions in this course.
+So, here is your first reading assignment:

 UN Document: Report of the World Commission on Environment and Development: Our Common Future, Chapter 2: Towards Sustainable Development.
 Geneva, Switzerland, 3/20/1987.

 This document summarizes a consensus on sustainable development and outlines the strategies that should enable reaching sustainability goals.
-Adopted in 1987, it formed the background for many future attemps to formulate the sustainablity principles in very diverse areas: science, industry, economics.
+Adopted in 1987, it formed the background for many future attempts to formulate the sustainability principles in very diverse areas: science, industry, economics.
 Take note of the concept of growth, how it is interpreted, because more will be discussed on this topic further in this lesson.

 Three Pillars of Sustainability